 You go to sleep every night.
 Your mattress will be there with you every single night, so it is very important that you like it.
 Buying a mattress is like a first date: it may feel forced and awkward at first, but you need to go through the awkward to see if you click.

-But if you’re looking for a weird mattress size or shape that you can’t find in stores you can consider the Alaskan King and Wyoming King beds that have been trending lately.
+But if you’re looking for a weird mattress size or shape that you can’t find in stores you can consider the Wyoming King and Alaskan King beds that have been trending lately.
 Those mattresses are huge and you’re going to have to buy them online.
 You can refer to a Wyoming king bed mattress guide before getting to a conclusion.

 While it may seem a bit bizarre, it is very important to test your mattress to make sure that you like it.
 Yes, this involves lying down on a mattress in a store in a room of other strange shoppers for around ten minutes.
 While the prospect may seem a bit strange, you need that amount of time to be absolutely sure that the mattress is supporting you and not hurting you.